Epilation is overall the best method to remove unwanted body hair for women.

-If you do all things properly then there are high chances that you won’t get ingrown hair.
+If you do all things properly then there are high chance that you won’t get an ingrown hair.
 But, if by chance you get ingrown hair you should treat the area carefully-

 - Make sure you keep the area around ingrown hair clean.